 To minimize the possibility of wet storage stain, consider these guidelines:

-- Provide adequate ventilation between stacked pieces and avoid nested stacking
+- Provide adequate ventilation between stacked pieces

 - Incline parts to allow for maximum drainage